MehradSm/SF-Crime-Prediction/README.md

 ### Data
 The original deta is available on Kaggle [San Francisco Crime Classification](https://www.kaggle.com/c/sf-crime).
-This data containes crime incidents information, and it has been pre-processed into a MATLAB file named as data_SFcrime.mat.
+This data containes crime incidents information, and it has been pre-processed into a MATLAB file.
 In this dataset, each incident includes the following features:

 - __Dates__ The times at which the crime occured
 - __Category__ The type of crime (class label)